1

 -

-Pruning Instructions: Prune after flowering to maintain shape and remove dead or damaged branches.
+Pruning Instructions: Remove dead or crossing branches after flowering to maintain shape -

 Share